 \section{Setting the value of $\varepsilon$}

-Deciding which value to use for the privacy parameter $\varepsilon$ is arguably the most difficult decision in any deployment of differential privacy in practice.
-Partly because of the difficulties of understanding the implications of different values of $\varepsilon$ for privacy and accuracy as discussed in Section \ref{sec:priv_accuracy}, but also because the optimal value is inherently a social choice: how much privacy am I willing to give up in change for more accurate results?
-But there are several aspects, which make finding the optimal value for $\varepsilon$ specifically challenging for government agencies.
+Setting the value for the privacy parameter $\varepsilon$ is arguably the most difficult decision in any deployment of DP in practice.
+This is partly due to the difficulty of understanding the implications of different values of $\varepsilon$ for privacy and accuracy, as discussed in Section \ref{sec:priv_accuracy}, but also because the optimal value is inherently a social choice which begs the question: how much privacy am I willing to give up for more accurate results? \citet{schmutte2019} approach the problem from an economic perspective, arguing that an optimal solution should ``operate where the marginal cost of increasing privacy equals the marginal benefit.''
+The authors provide several examples of how this could be done in practice, but also acknowledge the challenges in measuring these costs and benefits.
+Nevertheless, there are several aspects, which make finding the optimal value for $\varepsilon$ specifically challenging for government agencies.